The Ojai Playwrights Conference is A nationally-acclaimed new play development program.

 Through a rigorous, comprehensive play submission and review process by the OPC Reading Committee, over 500 submissions are reviewed annually for consideration in the Ojai Playwrights Conference.
 Ultimately, eight new play workshops – by both emerging and established playwrights – are chosen to participate in the Workshop Series.
 In addition, several Writers-In-Residence are chosen to write and develop new material in our nurturing community.

 The selected playwrights form an artist-driven community for an intensive two-week, in-residence workshop program in Ojai that culminates in the OPC New Works Festival featuring public workshops of their new plays, performed by professional actors from Southern California.
-OPC also features the OPC Intersections Series, an interactive performance series engaging the larger community where issues of new play creation are explore.
+OPC also features the OPC Intersections Series - special theatrical events engaging the larger community.

 OPC is committed to nurturing young artists through two special programs: The OPC Intern Program (aka Young Artist Initiative), serving college and graduate school students; and the OPC Youth Workshop, a mentoring program for high school students that guides them in the creation and performance of their own dramatic works.

 For Selected Playwrights

 Week One: Conference Week - Selected playwrights, directors and dramaturgs, plus OPC artistic staff and interns, come together in an intimate setting to support the writers in the development of their plays.
 During this first week, plays are read out loud by the participants and moderated dramaturgy begins.
 This affords all participants awareness of all projects and the ambitions of each writer and their core creative team.
 During this first week, the artists also enjoy the hospitality of local hosts who provide housing and meals for the OPC community.

 Week Two: Festival Week - The actors, stage managers and production staff join the playwrights and their core artistic teams for a week of rehearsals and continued development.
 This process culminates in the public workshops of their new works at the New Works Festival.
 Additionally, the playwrights and other guest artists participate in the Intersection Series performance events.